 - Internal metal frames

-Curbside recycling programs are designed for simple, single-material items like cardboard, bottles, and cans.
+Curbside programs are designed for simple, single-material items like cardboard and bottles.
 Microwaves are bulky, complex, and contain electronic parts that curbside systems aren’t equipped to handle.
+Placing one in a recycling bin can damage sorting equipment, create safety risks for workers, and cause the entire load to be rejected.

 Why Certified E-Waste Recyclers Matter

-Certified e-waste recyclers have the tools and training needed to safely break down microwaves and process each material correctly.
-They remove hazardous components, recover recyclable materials, and ensure everything is handled according to local disposal laws.
+Certified e-waste recyclers have the tools and training to safely break down microwaves and process each material correctly.
+They remove hazardous components, recover recyclable materials, and handle everything according to local disposal laws.

 Where Can I Dispose of a Microwave?